-I’m Dalila Jusic-LaBerge, the owner of Be Here & Now Counseling.
-I specialize in working accomplished women, who yearn for love but feel lost in romantic relationships.
+I'm Dalila Jusic-LaBerge, the owner of Be Here & Now Counseling and Relationship Academy.
+I specialize in working with accomplished women, who yearn for love but feel lost in romantic relationships.
 I help them heal, connect to their own emotions, develop intuition, and be ready to connect on a deeper emotional level with loved ones.

 Growing up in former Yugoslavia on the banks of the beautiful river Una